rzhadev1/simplechess/README.md

-# simplechess
+# simplechess.js
-A simple chess bot using minimax playable on the web or over discord.
+ A simple implementation of a minimax algorithm and basic static evaluation function, done in the browser and on discord.